lshannon/spring-cloud-data-flow-setup/README.md

 ```
 Upon successful completetion of the script, a Spring Cloud Data Flow server will be running on PWS.

-The admin application can be managed from the UI of the application itself as well as using the Shell from your local machine.

 ![alt text](images/app-console.png "PCF App Console")

 The dashboard will provide information about the Streams running and other useful details about the state of the Spring Cloud Data Flow Server (http://luke-dataflow-server.cfapps.io/dashboard)